nutanix/libvfio-user/docs/vfio-user.rst

 If the client has not shared mappable memory, the server can use this message to read from guest memory.
-This message and its reply are passed over the separate server-to-client socket if negotiated at connection setup.
+This message and its reply are passed over the separate server-to-client socket if twin-socket mode has been negotiated during connection setup.

 Request
 ^^^^^^^